As an Amazon Associate I earn from qualifying purchases.

-Brace yourself, I finally created a clean lemon bar!
+Brace yourself, I finally created lemon bars without processed sugar!

-And now that I’ve finished this recipe, I have to say I will never make it again.
-Not because I don’t love it, but because I do.
+And now that I’ve finished this recipe, I have to say I will never make these clean-eating lemon bars again.
+Not because I don’t love them, but rather because I do, just a little too much.
 I could eat the whole pan!
-It’s a good thing I’ve met a few people in this town or I’d really be in trouble.
-I have to give this stuff away or I’ll never reach my goals.
+It’s a good thing I’ve met a few people in this town, or I’d really be in trouble.
+I have to give this stuff away, or I’ll never reach my goals.
 But for special occasions, this dish is fabulous!